Celebrating volunteers

 Each year on December 5, International Volunteer Day is celebrated in Western Australia and around the world, thanking dedicated and selfless volunteers for their outstanding efforts and raising awareness of the important contributions of volunteers.

-The Department of Communities provides grants to organisations around the State each year to host events for International Volunteer Day, known as Thank a Volunteer Day in WA.
+The Department of Communities provides grants to organisations around the State each year to host events for International Volunteer Day.
+The International Volunteer Day Grants program is closed for 2025.

 Volunteering WA’s Annual International Volunteer Day Garden Party